sbouhoun/smoother/README.markdown

 Analog input smoothing library for Arduino
 ==========================================
-Copyright 2022 Salah Bouhoun <salah.bouhoun@gmail.com>
+Copyright 2022 Salah Bouhoun <slh.bouhoun@gmail.com>
 Provide a simple interface to smooth the analog input reading on Arduino

 Installation
 ------------
 Download the directory "smoother" and move it into the "libraries" directory inside your sketchbook directory, then restart the Arduino IDE.
-You will then see it listed under File->Examples->smoother.
+You will then see it listed under File->Sketch->smoother.

 Usage
 -----